 When you started your blog, you probably did so because you want to make money.
-That may be so you can quit your regular job or supplement what you make now.
+That may be so you can quit your regular job or supplement your income.
 You may have also started one just because you have something you want to share with the world.

 Whatever the reason, it is yours, and it is a great reason to blog.

-As you get started, take the time to And, since you are learning to blog, you are trying to read everything you can on the topic.
-You find yourself being pulled in 20 different directions just trying to figure it all out.
+As you start, you may be trying to read everything you can on the topic.
+You find yourself being pulled in 20 different directions, just trying to figure it all out.
 It can leave you more confused (and frustrated) than anything.

 That is why 80% of bloggers quit within their first six months of blogging.
 It happens because they don’t understand or have unrealistic expectations.
 Some of them are not willing to learn.
 Don’t be like them.